Website Under Construction:

 In the meantime, I am making headway preparing and uploading the photographs I've already taken.
-I aim to release the website, come what may, by the 24th August, 2020, the 250th anniversary of the death of Chatterton. - until then you must make do with the Muniment Room pages.
+I aim to release the website, ready or not, by the 24th August, 2020, the 250th anniversary of the death of Chatterton.

 Hasmot Tnchaorett - Catcott Transcription

 In time, I intend to include interesting biographical information about anyone who had the nerve to 'bandy parts' with Chatterton when he was alive, as well as those "sausages" involved in the controversy in the years after that fateful August night in 1770 - in fact anyone who has a link to Chatterton story and worth investigating.

 Please note that the images on these panels are simply a sample of the good stuff within the Project's pages!
 Do click the images for a slightly larger view.